domcyrus/rustnet/README.md

 ### eBPF Enhanced Process Identification (Experimental)

-When built with the `ebpf` feature on Linux, RustNet uses kernel eBPF programs for enhanced performance and lower overhead process identification.
+On Linux, RustNet uses kernel eBPF programs by default for enhanced performance and lower overhead process identification.
 However, this comes with important limitations:

 **Process Name Limitations:**
 - eBPF uses the kernel's `comm` field, which is limited to 16 characters